Acceptable Forms of Photo Identification

 Gate Pass and badge Identification

-- All individuals while on Laboratory property are required to wear their Gate Pass conspicuously, photo side out, in a location above the waist and on the front of the body.
+- All individuals while on Laboratory property are required to wear their gate pass or badge conspicuously, photo side out, in a location above the waist and on the front of the body.

-- Keep the Gate Pass in good condition and have it replaced if it is damaged or there is a change in your legal name or appearance.
+- Keep the gate pass or badge in good condition and have it replaced if it is damaged or there is a change in your legal name or appearance.

-- Protect the Gate Pass against loss, theft, or misuse.
+- Protect the gate pass or badge against loss, theft, or misuse.

-- Gate Passes should not be altered, photocopied, counterfeited, reproduced, photographed, or posted on the internet.
+- Gate passes or badges should not be altered, photocopied, counterfeited, reproduced, photographed, or posted on the internet.

-- When not on U.S. Department of Energy-owned or leased property, Gate Passes should be removed or obscured from visual access.
+- When not on U.S. Department of Energy-owned or leased property, gate passes/badges should be removed or obscured from visual access.

-All individuals entering Laboratory property are subject to vehicle search.
-Signs posted at all Laboratory entrances delineate prohibited articles that cannot be introduced to the site (e.g., firearms, weapons, explosives/incendiary devices, radioactive sources, open containers of alcohol, illegal drugs, and pets).
+All individuals entering Laboratory property are subject to search.
+Signs posted at all Laboratory entrances delineate prohibited articles that cannot be introduced to the site (e.g., firearms, dangerous weapons, destructive devices, explosives/incendiary devices, radioactive sources, open containers of alcoholic beverages, drugs, and pets or other animals).

 Rules of the Road

 All individuals operating a motor vehicle onsite must adhere to all Illinois Rules of the Road.
-Use of cell phones (even hands-free) while driving onsite is prohibited.
 Helmets are required for all motorcycle and bicycle traffic.